nbena/smallben/readme.md

 This library can be thought, somehow, as a (much) simpler version of Java [quartz](http://www.quartz-scheduler.org/).

+## Status

+Almost ready, but **not tested in production**.

 ## Jobs

 A `Job` is the very central `struct` of this library.
 A `Job` contains, among the others, the following fields, which must be specified by the user.

 - `ID`: unique identifier of each job
 - `GroupID`: unique identifier useful to group jobs together
 - `SuperGroupID`: unique identifier useful to group groups of jobs together.
 For instance, it can be used to model different users.
 The semantic is left to the user.

 The concrete execution logic of a `Job` is wrapped in the `CronJob` interface, which is defined as follows.